aibyhana/aibyhana.github.io/_pages/about.md

 Hello, I'm a Data Scientist and AI Researcher with an MSc in Data Science, specializing in Artificial Intelligence and Machine Learning, and a BSc in Business Informatics.
 During my master's studies, I gained hands-on experience as a working student Data Scientist at Siemens Healthineers and Fraunhofer Gesellschaft, and interned in Data Analytics & AI for Production at BMW Group.

-My work focuses on applied machine learning in industry, with a strong interest in trustworthy AI.
-I previously served as an AI Ethics Reviewer at NeurIPS and regularly participate in machine learning competitions to improve my expertise in multimodal machine learning.
+My work focuses on `applied machine learning in industry`, with a strong interest in `trustworthy AI`.
+I previously served as an AI Ethics Reviewer at NeurIPS and regularly participate in machine learning competitions to improve my expertise in `multimodal machine learning`.